AvramRobert/buccaneer/README.md

 <br />
 So how does one build a complete command line interface?
 <br />
-Well, you define all commands like previously and then store them all together, like so:
+Well, you aggregate all the commands you've defined in the following fashion:

 ```scala
 import buccaneer.core.DSL._